 The phrase “the word of the LORD” is a technical concept for prophetic revelation.
-This phrase calls attention to the fact that these are the word of Jehovah, not Zechariah’s.
+This phrase calls attention to the fact that these are the words of Jehovah, not Zechariah.
 The prophet obtained his message directly from God.

 Came to Zechariah the son of Berechiah, the son of Iddo the prophet, saying,

 Zechariah’s father died young, and his grandfather Iddo raised him.
 He was both a prophet and priest.
-Verse one validates his authority to proclaim the Word of God to post-exilic Judah.
+Verse 1 validates his authority to proclaim the Word of God to postexilic Judah.

 “The Lord has been very angry [literally, angry with anger] with your fathers.

-The “fathers” here are the pre-exilic forefathers of Israel.
+The “fathers” here were the preexilic forefathers of Israel.
 God’s extreme anger expressed itself in sending Judah into captivity in Babylon.
 The repetition of “anger” in Hebrew is a cognate accusative stressing extensive anger.

 Therefore say to them,

-God has a new and challenging message for the returning Jews from Babylon.
+God had a new and challenging message for the Jews returning from Babylon.

 ‘Thus says the Lord of hosts [Jehovah of armies]: